 There are various types of record, including: correspondence, returns of baptisms, Government statistics.
-Ask at the Archives and Heritage at the counter on floor 6 in Central Library for the book Tracing Your West Indian Ancestors, by Guy Grannum, which gives more information about the resources in the Public Records Office.
+Ask at the Archives and Heritage at the counter on floor 4 at the Library of Birmingham for the book Tracing Your West Indian Ancestors, by Guy Grannum, which gives more information about the resources in the Public Records Office.

 Black History in Birmingham

-There are a number of sources in Archives and Heritage (Floor 6), and in Information Services (Floor 4).
-Please ask at the counter on floor 6 for the bibliography: Sources for the Study of the History of Black People in Birmingham.
+There are a number of sources in Archives and Heritage.
+Please ask at the counter for the bibliography: Sources for the Study of the History of Black People in Birmingham.

 Archives and Heritage also has a collection of historical maps of Africa and the Caribbean.